csjones/sharebitcoins/README.md

 ![Name it, and click OK](http://imgur.com/dZG8g.png)

--	Edit the batch with a text editor
+-	Edit the batch with a text editor ( Format - Bitcoin Address:Number Of Shares )

 ![Edit the batch with a text editor](http://imgur.com/jHeKq.png)